Lightning fatalities: How common are they and how can you protect yourself?

 A few extra tips: If you’re in a group, spread out to prevent multiple injuries in the event of a lightning bolt.
 Also, stay away from water or wet objects as this gives lightning an additional path to travel down.

-Remember, the best plan to have when a thunderstorm’s nearby is to head indoors until it’s passed by your area.
+Remember, the best plan to have when a thunderstorm is nearby is to head indoors until it’s passed by your area.